makingspace/transmissions/README.md

 ### Notifications model

-The [Notification](blob/master/transmissions/models.py) model is a lightweight way to store scheduled notification as well as sent notifications.
+The [Notification](blob/master/transmissions/models.py) model is a lightweight way to store scheduled and sent notifications.
 When sending messages, your application will not interacte with it directly, however, it is useful to list past notifications for your users:

 #### Fields